Caching hashCodes

 Sometimes, however, a hashCode needs to be cached for performance reasons.
 Java’s own String class is a good example where the hashCode is only calculated once, and then cached.

-Here is an example of a class which implements a cached hashCode in a way that EqualsVerifier can deal with:
+Here is another example of a class which implements a cached hashCode:

 class ObjectWithCachedHashCode {